Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-It is unlawful for any citizen of West Fargo to push or blow snow into the streets, boulevard, public property, or property that they do not own.
+It is unlawful for any citizen of West Fargo to push or blow snow into the streets, boulevard or public property.
 If you see a resident doing this, please contact Code Enforcement.

 Yes, we have several retail sites, office sites and industrial sites available to fit any commercial need.
 Contact the Economic Development department for more details.

 Yes!
 If you plan to dig more than a foot into the ground you must call North Dakota One Call first.
 North Dakota One Call was put in place to save lives by locating underground utilities.
 The service is free to homeowners and it takes about five minutes to answer the questions.
 To prepare for the call, please gather:

 The number is 1-800-795-0555 or simply 8-1-1.

 Sirens are tested at a variety of times to ensure they are functioning properly: